About the Contest

 - Video must contain these 5 key words: HPV vaccines, Cervical Cancer, Girls (between Age 9 to 14), NSSF and Health Centres

-- Entry into the contest is free and is limited to one submission per person or group.
+- Entry into the contest is free and is limited to one submission per person.
 Multiple submissions will result in immediate disqualification.

 Please ensure you read the rules carefully before entering the competition.